-Greytrix is one stop solution provider for Sage ERP and Sage CRM needs.
-We provide complete end-to-end assistance for your technical consultations, product, system integrations, third party add-on development and implementation expertise.
+Greytrix is a one-stop solution provider for Sage ERP and Sage CRM needs.
+We provide complete end-to-end assistance for your technical consultations, product customizations, data migration, system integrations, third-party add-on development and implementation expertise.

-Greytrix have some unique solutions of Sage X3’s integration with Sage CRM, Salesforce.com and Magento eCommerce.
-It also offers best-in-class Sage X3 customization and development services to Sage business partners, end users, and Sage PSG worldwide.
+Greytrix has some unique solutions of Sage X3 integration with Sage CRM, Salesforce.com, and Magento eCommerce along with Sage X3 migration from Sage 50 US, Sage Pro, and QuickBooks.
+We also offer best-in-class Sage X3 customization and development services to Sage business partners, end users, and Sage PSG worldwide.